RAINBOW – data privacy notice

 Audio conferencing: Call participants, date, time, duration, and quality ratings that you provide.
 We route audio and video call content and screen sharing content between call participants but we do not retain nor store the content.
 Such connection information is also described as CDR (call details records).

-Presence: Status information, for example whether and when you are active, out of office, or have turned on Do Not Disturb, is displayed to .
+Presence: Status information, for example whether and when you are active, out of office, or have turned on Do Not Disturb, is displayed to other users .

 ALE uses this information to provide the User an enhanced experience of the Service, including a persistent history of its interactions with other Users.
 It should be noted that all messages and content the User shares, including personal information about itself or others, will be available to all other participants of the discussion/call/shared folder, including participants who join the discussion/call/shared folder after the User has shared messages or content.

 If the User shares a discussion with another User who is not already in the discussion, when that User joins the discussion he or she will be able to see the list of other Users in the discussion but will not be able to see (past) messages exchanged before he/she has joined the discussion.